JeritCodes/Infosys_Ideathon/Brainiacs United_Joel Samuel.md

 ## Solution Overview:
 ### BreatheSafe
-Introducing **BreatheSafe**, a innovative wearable device designed to revolutionize the fight against nicotine addiction.
+Introducing **BreatheSafe**, an innovative wearable device designed to revolutionize the fight against nicotine addiction.
 By providing real-time monitoring and personalized support, **BreatheSafe** empowers individuals to take control of their journey towards a smoke-free life.
 This innovative solution addresses the critical gaps in traditional methods, offering a comprehensive approach to overcoming nicotine dependence and promoting long-term health and well-being.

-**BreatheSafe** collects data about the nicotine presence around the surrounding and shows areas where the nicotine levels are higher.
+**BreatheSafe** collects data about the nicotine presence around the surroundings and shows areas where the nicotine levels are higher.

-- It processes real-time data recieved from users and updates over every few minutes.
+- It processes real-time data received from users and updates over every few minutes.
-- BreatheSafe contains `Vanadium Dioxide` sensors which when exposed to nicotine atmosphere changes the conductivity of the current flowing and this change is equivalent to nicotine concentration
+- BreatheSafe contains `Vanadium Dioxide` sensors which when exposed to a nicotine atmosphere change the conductivity of the current flowing and this change is equivalent to nicotine concentration
-- The chip then transmits the digitized signal to smartphone through Near-field-Communication(NFC).
+- The chip then transmits the digitized signal to a smartphone through Near-field-Communication(NFC).
 - Then the data is tuned by our ML model to be shown to the users where all are nicotine levels are higher and showing alternate routes.

 ### Features of **BreatheSafe**

-- It uses nicotine to detect tobacco exporsure and it is a prominent ingredient in tobacco products which can be measured in sweat.
+- It uses nicotine to detect tobacco exposure and it is a prominent ingredient in tobacco products which can be measured in sweat.
 - BreatheSafe is `portable` and easy to wear.
-- Provides continous monitoring of nicotine levels.
+- Provides continuous monitoring of nicotine levels.
-- The results can be viewed directly through a smartphone .
+- The results can be viewed directly through a smartphone.

 ## How It Works:
 ### Wearable, Battery-Free Nicotine Sensor Can Monitor Your Exposure to Smoke and Vape Mist
-Our innovative sensor harnesses the power of near-field communication (NFC) to track nicotine exposure in real-time, without the need for batteries.
-This compact, wearable device uses cutting-edge technology to help individuals to monitor their nicotine levels with very little difficulty.
+Our innovative sensor harnesses the power of near-field communication (NFC) to track nicotine exposure in real time, without the need for batteries.
+This compact, wearable device uses cutting-edge technology to help individuals monitor their nicotine levels with minimal difficulty.

 ![image](https://hackster.imgix.net/uploads/attachments/1383449/image_DjIloh3QwV.png?auto=compress%2Cformat&w=830&h=466.875&fit=min&dpr=1)